mcroteau/eos/Readme.md

 # A8i/

-A8i is an Open Source Java Web Server built on the com.sun.net.httpserver.HttpExchange.
+A8i is an Open Source Java Web Server.
 An alternative to Tomcat & Jetty with built in dependency injection, request routing and data management.
 Also, if you are tired of deploying war files,